 Self-remembrance is not complicated.
 If it sounds complicated or we think it is difficult, it is because we are approaching it with our intellect.
 Happiness is a state of the soul.
 It is not an intellectual concept, although we have many terms and stories and anecdotes to relate these principles.
 A moment that makes us happy is one, really, in which we stop thinking, stop daydreaming, stop reminiscing about the past or thinking of the future, but learning to act here and now.

 Remembering God with the heart is called the sword of the seekers.
 With it the seeker slays his enemies [egos, defects, nafs] and drives off [karmic] troubles that are headed for him. ―Al-Qushayri, Al-Risalah: Principles of Sufism

 It is by remembering God here and now, that we slay our enemies, which are the egos, the defects, or the nafs in Arabic―and, “drive off karmic troubles that are headed for us.”
 Meditation, astral projection, sacred rites of rejuvenation, runes, pranayama, alchemy: all these exercises are predicated on what we are doing here and now―how present we are when we practice.

 Remembrance of God is a sword.
 Our states determine our life, and if we do not remember God, we act upon states of egotism.
 Again, God is not outside, but is inside.
-As the Quran teaches, "Truly We are closer to you than your jugular vein” (50:16).
+As the Qur'an teaches:

 By remembering that presence in us, we learn through practical life how to slay our enemies, our negative states, our defects as we are meditating, and drive off troubles that are headed for us, because if circumstances repeat, as karma and troubles emerge in our life that we have to resolve, if we respond or react with negativity, we exacerbate our pain.
 We complicate our issues.
 But if we act from serenity, we defend ourselves.